-No provision has been made for income tax as the Company is exempt in accordance with the terms of s50-45 of the Income Tax Assessment Act 1997.
-The Company has one active tax exempted subsidiary, Local Organising Committee AFC Asian Cup Australia 2015 Ltd. The Company's active taxable subsidiaries, North Queensland Fury Football Club Pty Limited, Canberra United FC Pty Limited and ACN 146 403 803 Pty Limited, are subject to income tax, however, no tax liabilities have arisen during the year.
+No provision has been made for income tax as the Company is exempt in accordance with the terms of s.
+50-45 of the Income Tax Assessment Act 1997.
+The Company's dormant taxable subsidiaries, ACN 146 403 803 Pty Limited, Canberra United FC Pty Limited and North Queensland Fury Football Club Pty Limited, are subject to income tax, however, no tax liabilities have arisen during the year.

+i.
 Goods and services tax (GST)